-I respectfully submit this testimony on SB 11 to express our appreciation for Sen. Nichols and his staff for their work listening to all stakeholders and working to address concerns with the bill as filed.
 I also want to emphasize that the state must do more to support students and educators, address the root causes of challenging behaviors, promote safety and strengthen school communities.

 We must enact effective measures at every level to protect students from horrific acts of physical violence, like school shootings.
 As we do so, we must also ensure our students feel safe every day, in every way, by adopting practices that have been shown to promote safe and welcoming schools and do not compromise the overall well-being of our children (Craven, 2022).
-While SB 11 prioritizes facilities standards and school accountability for meeting those standards, decades of research demonstrate that prevention is key to addressing targeted school violence and other harmful behaviors that negatively impact school communities.
+While HB 3 prioritizes facilities standards and school accountability for meeting those standards, decades of research demonstrate that prevention is key to addressing targeted school violence and other harmful behaviors that negatively impact school communities.

-IDRA is concerned that some of the language in SB 11, including the vendor registry created in Section 11 of the bill, signals that schools should prioritize school hardening and procurement of security technology and products and detract from evidence-based methods of ensuring school safety.
+IDRA is concerned that some of the language in HB 3, including the emphasis on facilities standards and the the vendor registry, signals that schools should prioritize school hardening and procurement of security products and detract from evidence-based methods of ensuring school safety.
 These include critical and much-needed investments in mental and behavioral health, addressing the teacher shortage, and supporting students and families recovering from the trauma and instruction loss of the pandemic.
 We simply have not done enough this session to address these issues.

-IDRA supports the provisions in SB 11 that increase the capacity of regional education service centers, the Texas School Safety Center, and TEA to provide guidance and assistance to schools in implementing best practices for school safety and security.
-We believe it is critical that these agencies retain the assistance of diverse and well-qualified experts that focus on evidence-based strategies in all dimensions of safe and supportive schools.
+IDRA supports the provisions in HB 3 that increase the capacity of regional education service centers, the Texas School Safety Center, and TEA to provide guidance and assistance to schools in implementing best practices for school safety and security.
+We believe it is critical that these agencies retain the assistance of diverse and well-qualified experts who focus on evidence-based strategies in all dimensions of safe and supportive schools.